EvansWinner/awesome-line-editors/README.md

   Mind, I don't understand a word of it, but obviously I had to include it.
 - I include a link to RFC 569,
-  [NETED: A Common Editor for the ARPA Network](https://www.rfc-editor.org/rfc/rfc569.txt) here from 1973 just because it's kind of facinating and sort of illuminating.
+  [NETED: A Common Editor for the ARPA Network](https://www.rfc-editor.org/rfc/rfc569.txt) here from 1973 just because it's kinda facinating and sorta illuminating.
 Kinda-sorta.

 ## Disclaimers